 “Neurotypical” is a term that’s used to describe individuals with typical neurological development or functioning.
 It is not specific to any particular group, including autism spectrum disorder.

-“Neurotypical” is a newer term that’s used to describe individuals of typical developmental, intellectual, and cognitive abilities.
-In other words, it’s not used to describe individuals who have autism or another developmental difference.
+In other words, it’s not used to describe individuals who have autism or other developmental differences.

-Some individuals who support the use of neurotypical and neurodiverse believe that autism doesn’t need a cure.
-They believe the differences it presents in people should be respected, not feared or belittled.
+People who support the use of terms such as neurotypical and neurodiverse believe that autism doesn’t need a cure.
+They believe the differences it presents in people should be respected and celebrated.

-Neurotypical individuals are often described in relation to individuals with autism, so they may have:
+Neurotypical individuals are often described in relation to autistic people, so they may have: